-Ask the Experts: Tips for Winter Shrub Covers and Protection
+Ask the Experts: Winter Shrub Covers and Protection

-Our garden expert talks about how to protect shrubs from heavy snow and cold weather in winter, including how to use winter shrub covers.
+Our garden expert talks about how to protect shrubs from heavy snow, wind and cold weather, including how to use winter shrub covers.

-One other possibility: Repurpose a Christmas tree.
-Place the discarded tree so that it blocks the wind from sensitive plants.
-You may find that birds enjoy the added winter shelter, too!
 Further reduce winter damage to shrubs by keeping them healthy throughout the growing season.
-And lastly, water your shrubs thoroughly before the ground freezes.
+And water your shrubs thoroughly before the ground freezes.

-(Read more: 9 small evergreens shrubs to grow)
+Read more: The best small evergreens shrubs to grow.

 Each month, Birds & Blooms readers send in their questions to gardening expert, Melinda Myers, who is a nationally known, award-winning garden expert, TV/radio host and author of more than 20 books.

 Got a gardening question for Melinda?
 Submit your questions here!
 They may appear here or in a future issue of the magazine.